spirit-warrior/ammas-tour-2024/README.md

 ---

-We may decide to modify the old peethm or (more likely) build a new one.
-The new (or rebuilt) peetham should meet the following specifications:
+We may decide to modify the old peethm or build a new one.
+The new (or rebuilt) peetham should meet the following specifications -

-- Width, side-to-side - 50 inches
+- Width, side-to-side - 50 inches (not final, being reviewed)
-- Length, front-to-back - 35 inches
+- Length, front-to-back - 35 inches (not final, being reviewed)
-- Thickness of peetham platform (not including unistrut lifting system) - No estimate yet
+- Thickness of peetham platform (not including lifting system) - No estimate yet
 - Total height
   - Adjustable from 12 inches to 19 inches
-  - Construct peetham with the aim of keeping
   - Minimum height of peetham should be as low as technically possible
 - Height of peetham should be adjustable to anywhere within the range, rather than only at certain "stops"
 - If system relies on a remote, there should extra remotes (4 for each lifting system) because we need absolute reliability